AaronBPaden/whiteborder-aaronbpaden.gmail.com/readme.md

 That said, this extension is useful for running standalone emulators like Supermodel and PCSX2, as well as older Windows applications in Wine like HOTD.

-The aspect ratio of the border will be the same as the display mode.
-When running 4:3 games using your native 16:9 display mode—such as when running old PC games through the dgvoodoo2 wrapper—the border will not have the correct aspect ratio.
-4:3 games running through Proton or wine with the fshack patchset is untested, but will probably exhibit the same behavior.
-Allowing the user to scale the border to 4:3 is on the todo list.

 ## Supported versions